Home / World Top Cities

 Media

-London is one of the largest media industries in the whole of Europe.
-Around a fifth of all the people who work in London are involved in the media industry in one way or another, and this vibrant industry continues to go from strength to strength each and every year.
-The BBC is the world's largest broadcaster and has its headquarters in London, while other major networks that are also based in London include CNN International, ITV, BskyB, Channel 4 and Five.
-Most of the television studios in the United Kingdom are now located in the city of London, while other television studios are predicted to make the move to England's capital in the next few years.
+London is home to one of the largest media industries in Europe.
+About a fifth of London’s workforce is employed in the media sector, which continues to grow each year.
+The BBC, the world’s largest broadcaster, has its headquarters in London.
+Other major networks based in the city include CNN International, ITV, BskyB, Channel 4, and Five.
+Most of the UK’s television studios are located in London, with some planning to move to the city in the coming years.

-London's media industry also includes a whole host of radio stations and newspapers.
-There are two main daily newspapers that are circulated free of charge exclusively in London, namely the Metro and the Evening Standard.
+London’s media industry also includes numerous radio stations and newspapers.
+The Metro and Evening Standard are two main daily newspapers distributed for free across the city.

 Sports

-London has diverse array of athletics stretching from football to tennis have further granted its city the spotlight throughout the world.
-London has hosted the Olympic Games in 1908, 1948, and most recently in 2012, making it the most frequently chosen city in modern Olympic history.
-Other popular sports in London include cricket, rowing, rugby, basketball, and most recently American Football.
+London boasts a wide variety of sports, with football and tennis standing out as particularly popular.
+London has hosted the Olympic Games three times, in 1908, 1948, and 2012, making it the city chosen most frequently to host the modern Olympics.
+Other popular sports in the city include cricket, rowing, rugby, basketball, and even American football in recent years.

 Tourism